- May 27, 2024

 "Stellar Initiative" is a roguelike tower defense game where you land on planets and use your orbit ship to deliver buildings and support attacks.
 Choose missions, order buildings, and manage resources while unlocking upgrades and discovering unique artifacts.
 With 138 artifacts, 25 buildings, 139 upgrades, 12 missions, and 5 difficulties, each game is a new experience.

-- The difficulty curve can be punishing, especially in the early stages, leading to frustration for players who struggle to establish defenses quickly.
+- The difficulty curve is steep, especially in the early stages, which can lead to frustration for players trying to learn the mechanics.

 story

-“There are a variety of mission types, which I found quite creative for a game like this and adds some much-needed variety for how simple the main gameplay loop is.”
+“There are a variety of mission types, which is something that I found quite creative for a game like this and adds some much-needed variety for how simple the main gameplay loop is.”

 “The upgrade paths are simple but good, artifacts are unique, replayability exists with trying to get all the artifacts and playing with the different factions, different mission types mix things up, mission modifiers add some extra challenge in the mid-game, and the bosses are acceptable.”